The Child Behavior Rating Scale (CBRS)

 Self-regulation is made up of the skills needed to direct attention, work through emotions, and manage behaviors to cope with the demands of the school environment.
 Examples include following directions, staying engaged with tasks, and expressing emotions.

 Social skills include the ability to navigate interactions and to build relationships with peers and adults.
 Examples include cooperating in a group and resolving conflicts.
 VKRP uses the CBRS to capture teachers’ perceptions of these two skills because it’s reliable and valid across culturally diverse contexts.
-However, it is still important to acknowledge that teachers’ implicit or explicit biases influence how they perceive and rate students’ behaviors.

 Young boy and girl giving each other a hug.